-Gaia School is a community school – this means that the parent’s contribution to school life is greater than in an ‘average’ Estonian school.
+It is a community school – this means that the parent’s contribution to school life is greater than in an ‘average’ Estonian school.
 Parents are welcome (and they eagerly use the opportunity) to participate in their children’s’ field trips, outdoor activities as well as take part in schools’ daily work.

 Gaia School developed two living-lab projects: compiling a digital herbarium and starting to compost food waste with Bokashi method.
 Three teachers and fifteen students aged of 12-13 years old were involved.